-Caritas supports non-formal education of farmers and helps remote communities resist the negative impacts of mining in their area.
-Caritas is also helping the Commission for Justice and Development (CJD) in Fiji with their long-term goal of creating a Caritas Fiji.
+Caritas supports young people to become self-employed farmers through non-formal training, helps remote communities resist the negative impacts of mining in their area and supports the Commission for Justice and Development (CJD) in Fiji with their long-term goal of creating a Caritas Fiji.

 Tropical Cyclone Winston was a category 5 storm and the strongest to ever hit the Southern Hemisphere.
 Fiji was very badly affected with thousands losing their homes and crops.

 In our emergency response we are working with our partners on the ground in Fiji to continue responding to the needs of the many affected communities, including food, shelter (tents and tarpaulins), seeds, and farming equipment to replant destroyed crops.

 Consolidating Rural Training in the Northern Provinces of Fiji